This section is a work in progress...

 Cork Women's Prison. |

 This state of things continued into our leaving the southern tropic where instead of the fine weather mostly found in those latitudes we had gales of wind with rainy weather which confined all the convicts below for a week at one time.
-Those women who were compelled to be on deck such as cooks and monitors to take their provisions etc below, had to be supplied with blankets jackets and petticoats.
-For the sake of cleanliness and ventilation the convicts were never allowed to be below during the day except when the weather was unfavourable.
-The prison doors were always opened in the morning and the upper deck was washed and dried and every person allowed free access until after breakfast when they were all sent on deck where they remained until dinner.
-After dinner they again came on deck and remained until being mustered down below for the night usually half an hour before sunset.
+Those women who were compelled to be on decks such as cooks and monitors to take their provisions etc. below had to be supplied with blankets, jackets and petticoats.
+For the sake of cleanliness and ventilation, the convicts were never allowed to be below during the day except when the weather was unfavourable.
+The prison doors were always opened in the morning, and the upper deck was washed and dried, and every person allowed free access until after breakfast when they were all sent on deck where they remained until dinner.
+After dinner, they again came on deck and remained until being mustered down below for the night usually half an hour before sunset.
 Windsails were kept constantly in use down each hatchway.
 Within the tropics the women were almost constantly on deck, awnings being spread.
-By means of the work put on board by the recommendation of the ladies committee the minds of the convicts were kept pretty well employed and towards the close of the voyage when this source was expended, the ship was very well found in jute the converting of which into oakum was found to be an excellent employment."
-Listen to the words of Mr. Alexander Nisbett, Naval Surgeon for the Asia 1 (5) on which Eliza Somers was transported to NSW.
+By means of the work put on board by the recommendation of the ladies committee the minds of the convicts were kept pretty well employed and towards the close of the voyage when this source was expended, the ship was very well found in jute the converting of which into oakum was found to be an excellent employment.

 Eliza Somers indent 1830. |